 New Resources to Reduce and Prevent Juvenile Justice System Involvement for Youth with Behavioral Health Needs

-The return to school marks the unofficial end of summer and a shift back to a predictable routine and structure that many young people, especially those with behavioral health needs and trauma exposure, benefit from.
+The return to school marks the unofficial end of summer and a shift back to a predictable routine and structure that can benefit young people, especially those with behavioral health needs and trauma exposure.

-The Office of Forensic Coordination, in collaboration with the Texas Institute for Excellence in Mental Health, is excited to share new resources to support stakeholders working with some of the most vulnerable youth at the intersection of schools, communities, behavioral health, and juvenile justice systems.
+The Office of Forensic Coordination, in collaboration with the Texas Institute for Excellence in Mental Health, offers new resources to support professionals working with youth in schools, communities, and behavioral health and juvenile justice systems.

-New resources include a literature review of evidence-based practices across the Texas Youth Sequential Intercept Model (SIM), a statewide survey of programs serving youth with behavioral health needs who are at risk or involved in the juvenile justice system, and innovative program spotlights from across Texas.
+New resources include a literature review of evidence-based practices across the Texas Youth Sequential Intercept Model, a statewide survey of programs serving youth with behavioral health needs who are at risk or involved in the juvenile justice system, and innovative program spotlights from across Texas.

 New Resources to Support Competency Restoration Decision-Making

-The competency restoration system involves multiple stakeholders with different perspectives on how to best balance the needs and safety of people found incompetent to stand trial (IST), victims, and communities.
-Although there is no one-size-fits-all approach to balancing the competing priorities of stakeholders that serve people found IST, a variety of resources exist to support judges, prosecutors, defense counsel, and behavioral health clinicians in developing systems tailored to local circumstances.
+The competency restoration system involves multiple stakeholders with different perspectives on how to best balance the needs and safety of people found incompetent to stand trial, victims and communities.
+Although there is no one-size-fits-all approach, a variety of resources exist to support judges, prosecutors, defense counsel, and behavioral health clinicians in developing systems tailored to local circumstances.

-In this webinar, participants received an overview of the legal processes related to competency restoration, learned about new technical assistance resources developed by HHSC, and heard from local competency restoration providers on innovative programs that support access to treatment, enhance local coordination and collaboration, and promote public safety.
+This webinar provides an overview of legal processes related to competency restoration, information on new technical assistance resources developed by HHSC, and input from local competency restoration providers on innovative programs that support access to treatment, enhance local coordination and collaboration, and promote public safety.

 Resources to Support County Behavioral Health and Justice Strategic Planning

-Best practices for planning a SIM mapping workshop and implementing SIM mapping workshop action plans; and,
+Best practices for planning a SIM mapping workshop and implementing SIM mapping workshop action plans.

 The application process for 2024 Fall/Winter SIM mapping workshops.

-The February webinar discussed the federal grant application process.
-Experts with federal tenure will provide guidance on how to submit a well-organized and competitive application.
+The webinar discusses the federal grant application process.
+Experts with federal tenure provide guidance on how to submit a well-organized and competitive application.

-Mapping out how youth encounter and move through the juvenile justice system using the Texas Youth Sequential Intercept Model and the Texas Family Code;
+Mapping out how youth encounter and moving through the juvenile justice system using the Texas Youth Sequential Intercept Model and the Texas Family Code.

-Learning about promising practices to support early identification, crisis intervention, and diversion to treatment for youth with MI, SUD and IDD;
+Learning about promising practices to support early identification, crisis intervention, and diversion to treatment for youth with mental illness, substance use disorders and intellectual and developmental disabilities.

 Resources to Support Diversion Center Planning and Implementation

-The October webinar focused on resources that support diversion center planning and implementation.
-This 2-hour training provided participants with an overview of diversion centers, sharing best practices from both rural and urban counties across Texas and other states.
-Specific topics included diversion center service array, partner engagement, access and eligibility, funding and sustainability, operations and more.
+This webinar focuses on resources that support diversion center planning and implementation.
+This two-hour training provides participants with an overview of diversion centers, sharing best practices from rural and urban counties across Texas and other states.
+Topics discussed include diversion center service array, partner engagement, access and eligibility, funding and sustainability, operations and more.

 Not Guilty by Reason of Insanity (NGRI): Best Practices for Outpatient Coordination, Collaboration and Reporting

-Texas Health and Human Services hosted a webinar focused on best practices for local mental health authorities (LMHA), local behavioral health authorities (LBHA) and their partners for coordinating, communicating, and completing reporting requirements related to individuals found not guilty by reason of insanity in the community.
-This 2-hour training provided an overview of the NGRI process, highlighting best practices from counties across Texas.
-Specific topics include:
+This HHSC-hosted webinar focuses on best practices for local mental health authorities (LMHAs), local behavioral health authorities (LBHAs) and their partners for coordinating, communicating and completing reporting requirements related to individuals found not guilty by reason of insanity in the community.

-An overview of NGRI in Texas, including state trends and resources
+An overview of NGRI in Texas with state trends and resources.

-Clinical perspectives on identifying individuals appropriate for outpatient care and supporting them in the community
+Clinical perspectives on identifying people appropriate for outpatient care and supporting them in the community.

 Outpatient Management Plans: Creating a Statewide Approach for Successful NGRI Transitions to the Community

-Texas Health and Human Services hosted a webinar to provide information on the new, simplified, and standardized Outpatient Management Plan that will be used throughout the State Hospital System.
+This HHSC-hosted webinar provides information on the new, simplified and standardized outpatient management plan that will be used throughout the state hospital system.

 Additionally, this webinar:

-Elaborates on roles and responsibilities of the State Hospital social workers, LMHA staff, and other stakeholders;
+Elaborates on roles and responsibilities of state hospital social workers, LMHA staff and other stakeholders.

-Details the step-by-step process for building an Outpatient Management Plan in collaboration with stakeholders; and
+Details the step-by-step process for building an outpatient management plan in collaboration with stakeholders.

-Identifies the required documentation for recommendations for continued hospital commitment and for outpatient commitment.
+Identifies the required documentation for recommendations for continued hospital commitment and outpatient commitment.